skyvers/Aged-care/readme.md

 List views are basically depend on queries which include only key document attributes for searching and review.
 Each row of the list corresponds to a document instance however the list may represent data from related documents within the document’s object hierarchy.

-- #### Patient List
+- #### Resident List

-Lets see our `Patient` list, it shows all the information we define in our document's attributes section.
+Lets see our `Resident` list, it shows all the information we define in our document's attributes section.

-Hide attributes `admission date` and `patient Id` in the `Patient` documents
+Hide attributes `admission date` and `resident Id` in the `Resident` documents

 Open agedCare.xml